-About us
+About Us

-Our mission is to create sustainable access to opportunities for immigrants, refugees, and vulnerable young people, particularly those of African background.
-We do this by supporting them to reach their full potential as individuals, and by integrating them harmoniously into the wider Australian community.
+Our mission is to provide and ensure sustainable access to opportunities for immigrants, refugees, and vulnerable young people, particularly those of African and other ethnic backgrounds.

-• To assist with their integration into wider society by providing them with education, counselling, self-development skills, housing assistance and cultural advice to re-establish their economic and emotional independence.
+To assist with their integration into wider society by providing them with education, counselling, self-development skills, housing assistance, and cultural advice to re-establish their economic and emotional independence.

-• To promote greater awareness – in schools, government and non-government agencies and service providers – of the circumstances of young people of African and other descent, as well as members of their families living in Australia.
+To promote greater awareness – in schools, government and non-government agencies, and service providers – of the circumstances of young people of African and other descent, as well as members of their families living in Australia.

 Meet the AAFRO Family